 - If you have proof of vaccination, you can either scan it to your device and upload it to the portal, or simply upload a photo of your vaccine card.
 The following file formats are acceptable: GIF, PNG, TIFF, TIF, JPEG, TXT, or PDF.
 You cannot upload a Microsoft Word file or document.

 - You must also name your file before uploading.
 Please use only alpha and numeric characters; no special characters or extra spaces are allowed.

 3. Hit “Upload” to submit your document.

-Yes, all students enrolled in in-person classes need to be fully vaccinated against COVID-19.
+Yes, all students enrolled in in-person classes need to be vaccinated against COVID-19.
 A prior COVID-19 infection does not exempt a student from this vaccine requirement.

 To file a medical or religious exemption, download and complete the appropriate exemption form.
 The completed forms can be uploaded to the Student Health Records Portal available online through MyCCRI.